-- This policy was developed and adopted on: 8th November 2017 - The policy will be reviewed on:9 November 2018 - The Designated Safeguarding Lead (DSL) is: Emma Law - The Deputy Designated Safeguarding Lead (DDSL) is: Chris Gould - The name of the Designated Teacher for Children in Care is: Emma Law - The Single Point of Contact (SPOC) for the Prevent agenda is: Chris Gould - The Child Sexual Exploitation Lead is: Emma Law - The named Safeguarding Governor is: Nicola Burrows
+- This policy was developed and adopted on: 5th September 2018 - The policy will be reviewed on: 5th September 2019 - The Designated Safeguarding Lead (DSL) is: Emma Law - The Deputy Designated Safeguarding Lead (DDSL) is: Chris Gould - The name of the Designated Teacher for Children in Care and Previously in Care is: Emma Law - The Single Point of Contact (SPOC) for the Prevent agenda is: Chris Gould - The Child Sexual Exploitation Lead is: Chris Gould - The named Safeguarding Governor is: Nikki Burrows - The named Whistleblowing Governor is: Rachel Curnow

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date October 2016.
+(Revised September 2018) It was written on behalf of

+CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+(Next Revision date September 2019). -